Top Doctor | Minimally Invasive Hernia & Gallbladder Surgery | 952.300.3400

 Some are candidates for a nipple-sparring mastectomy

-Examining the esophagus, stomach, and part of small bowel - often done with reflux symptoms
+Examining the esophagus, stomach, and part of small bowel - often performed for reflux symptoms

-Examining the colon for signs of disease - typically done for colorectal cancer screening
+Examining the colon for signs of disease - typically for colorectal cancer screening

-Nodes can be many places, but are typically found in the neck, arm-pit, or groin crease
+Lymph nodes can be many places, but are typically retrieved from the neck, arm-pit, or groin crease.

-Dr. Chupp uses Stryker's SPY-PHI imaging and fluorescence to retrieve lymph nodes most likely to have cancer in them
+Dr. Chupp uses Stryker's SPY-PHI imaging and ICG fluorescence to identify and retrieve lymph nodes most likely to have cancer in them

-Ports are often used for patients undergoing longer-term IV medications such as chemotherapy.
-Ports are placed in the operating room, but can often be removed in clinic if desired.
+Ports are used for patients undergoing longer-term IV medications such as chemotherapy.
+While placed in the operating room, they can be removed in clinic if desired.

-A tube placed in the stomach for nutritional access - typically done with a scope
+A tube placed in the stomach for nutritional supplementation

 A tube placed within the small bowel which can be used for nutritional access - typically done robotically